ibizaman/selfhostblocks/docs/services.md

 <!-- Read these docs at https://shb.skarabox.com -->
 # Services {#services}

-Services are usually web applications that SHB help you self-host.
+Services are usually web applications that SHB help you self-host some of your data.
-Configuration of those is purposely made more opinionated than the upstream nixpkgs modules in exchange for requiring less options to define.
+Configuration of those is purposely made more opinionated than the upstream nixpkgs modules in exchange for an uniformized configuration experience.
 That is possible thanks to the extensive use of blocks provided by SHB.

 ::: {.note}